acmoles/portfolio/portfolio/projects/wesen.md

 ## Scope and objectives

 Nullam a metus quis eros pretium hendrerit ut a turpis.
 Suspendisse posuere purus ut lectus commodo, ac pulvinar neque blandit.
 Mauris a volutpat neque.
 Ut iaculis ipsum a elementum sodales.
 Maecenas maximus nibh turpis.
+A curated and supported creation experience where users participate without needing to consider constraints - or in mvp definition?
+A collection of pre-designed products, which can be bought directly or customised before purchase.
+Note mobile first.
+How might we?
+Jobs to be done and/or user story.
+Measurable objectives would be better.
+Design principles?
+Increase funnel conversion rate.
+PM-esq stuff.
+I broke down the overarching project goal into six focus areas under two themes:

 </template>